RedLine malware: from a Chrome extension to a large-scale malware campaign

 From protecting your computer networks to encrypting your data to protecting your operational infrastructure, discover the depth of our product lines.
 Our products come in all sizes and provide the same level of security.
 Our mission: to make your organizations cyber-serious by providing the best of our expertise.

-Our Cyber Threat Intelligence team has two primary missions: to study cyber threats to understand them and to continuously improve Stormshield's product protections.
+Our Threat Intelligence team has two primary missions: to study cyber threats to understand them and to continuously improve Stormshield's product protections.
 All with the goal of contributing to the cybersecurity community's effort to address cyber threats.
 Find out more.

 About the author